ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/getting-started.md

 ---
-title: "Getting Started with $productName$"
+title: "Getting Started with Emissary Ingress"
-description: "Learn how to install $productName$ with either Helm or kubectl to get started routing traffic from the edge of your Kubernetes cluster to your services..."
+description: "Learn how to install emissary ingress with either Helm or kubectl to get started routing traffic from the edge of your Kubernetes cluster to your services"
 ---

-import Alert from '@material-ui/lab/Alert';
-import GettingStartedEmissary21Tabs from './gs-tabs'

-# $productName$ quick start
+# Emissary Ingress quick start

 <div class="docs-article-toc">
 <h3>Contents</h3>